 TRUST

-I could never, ever have been that successful if I hadn’t trusted my followers to create their jobs.
-I controlled the structure.
-They controlled the content.
+I could never, ever have been that successful if I hadn’t trusted my Followers to create their jobs in a way that met my values.
+I controlled the goal.
+They controlled the journey.
 Win/win.
 Interdependent.
 Trust.
 Respect.
 Their joke was that they were the ones with the brains, and I was the one with the mouth.
 Cool beans.
 I opened the door, they danced through it, and I followed.

 • The process is always transforming and dynamic, rendering pockets of success, confusion and failure, creativity;